lGruenzweilHTL/Castl3d-Backend/README.md

 Bots are detected via reflection and registered automatically when the application starts.
 Feel free to implement your own bot logic and strategies (And maybe make a PR to share it with the community :) ).
 The board api is well documented and easy to use, so you can easily implement your bot.

+## Todo
+- [ ] Implement a more advanced bot with a better strategy.
+- [ ] Add promotion support.
+- [ ] Fix castling and en passant moves.
+- [ ] Add support for selecting color.